-- ii.
-The distribution company shall compare the cost of a system reliability procurement investment to at least one, cost-effective, prudent and reliable, alternative solution. - iii.
-The cost of supply shall, at a minimum, include costs associated with generation, transmission, and distribution of energy electricity.
-Additional energy supply shall mean supply that would be incremental to marginal energy supply. - iv.
-The distribution company shall describe which costs in the RI Framework-cost-effectiveness test were included in the cost of supply and which costs are included in the cost of energy efficiency, conservation and/or system reliability procurement.
-For any impacts categories that are not included in either the cost of supply or the cost of energy efficiency, conservation and/or system reliability procurement, the distribution company shall describe why they are not included.
+iii.
+The distribution company shall describe which costs in the RI Framework-costeffectiveness test were included in the cost of supply and which costs are included in the cost of energy efficiency.
+For any impacts categories that are not included in either the cost of supply or the cost of energy efficiency, the distribution company shall describe why they are not included.